ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 - ❌ `arrow`, `pendulum`, and `heliclockter` don't address the issue.
   Their datetime classes all inherit from `datetime` (and thus also `date`).

-## 9. `datetime.timezone` isn't a timezone
+## 9. `datetime.timezone` isn't enough for timezone support

 OK—so this is maybe something you learn once and then never forget.
-But it's still confusing that `datetime.timezone` is only for fixed offsets, and you need `ZoneInfo` to express full timezones with DST transitions.
+But it's still confusing that `datetime.timezone` is only for fixed offsets, and you need `ZoneInfo` to express real-world timezone behavior with DST transitions.
 For beginners that don't know the difference, this is an unfortunate trap.

 ```python